-Until the first half of the nineteenth century, Russian merchants needed to pay a commission for the intermediary activities of the Kazakh sultans,89 so their business was not that profitable.
+Until the first half of the nineteenth century, Russian merchants needed to pay a commission for the intermediary activities of the Kazakh sultans, so their business was not that profitable.
 However, by disguising themselves as Muslims, they came to enter Qing territory and to engage in direct trade.
-In 1811, trade carried out between Bukhtarma and northern Xinjiang was valued at 156,941 rubles.90 chapter (Chapter 2), which addresses the role of Tatars as agents of both Russian and Central Asian merchants.
-On the West Siberian frontier as well, such agents mainly consisted of Russian Muslim subjects, like Siberian Bukharans, Siberian Tatars and Volga Tatars.92 Thus, non-Russians engaged in a significant amount of trade activities.
-The so-called Siberian "Bukharans" (bukhartsy) and Siberian Tatars, who lived in Tara, Tobolsk, Tiumen and other towns in West Siberia, were particularly active, according to records assembled by G. Potanin.93
+In 1811, trade carried out between Bukhtarma and northern Xinjiang was valued at 156,941 rubles.

+It is notable that under the Russian trade system, an agent (prikazchik) went to Xinjiang on behalf of the head merchants registered in the guild.
+The Russian caravan trade with Central Asia through Orenburg is discussed in Hamamoto's chapter (Chapter 2), which addresses the role of Tatars as agents of both Russian and Central Asian merchants.
+On the West Siberian frontier as well, such agents mainly consisted of Russian Muslim subjects, like Siberian Bukharans, Siberian Tatars and Volga Tatars.
+Thus, non-Russians engaged in a significant amount of trade activities.
+The so-called Siberian "Bukharans" (bukhartsy) and Siberian Tatars, who lived in Tara, Tobolsk, Tiumen and other towns in West Siberia, were particularly active, according to records assembled by G. Potanin.
+Potanin.